Special care allowance

 - severe rheumatoid arthritis

-- other illness or injury comparable to the above in its severity.
+- other illness or disability comparable to the above in its severity.

-You can also get special care allowance while a severely ill child attends school or day care on a trial basis if you have to be absent from work during this time.
+You can also get special care allowance for the duration of a severely ill child’s school or day care on a trial basis if you have to be absent from work because of this.

 Special care allowance for the duration of the child’s rehabilitation